AzuraCast/AzuraCast/Readme.md

 ## License

 AzuraCast is licensed under the [Apache license, version 2.0](https://github.com/AzuraCast/AzuraCast/blob/master/License.txt).
+This project is free and open-source software, and pull requests are always welcome.

 ## Questions?
 Comments?
 Feedback?